 Figure 6: (TOP) Comparison of relative error ε_r with respect to the scaled noise model simulations for a typical 5 qubit problem instance (log scale).
 Noiseless waveform simulation as well as QPU results are also plotted for reference.
 (BOTTOM) Relative error factor $\varepsilon_r/\varepsilon_r^0$ with respect to the scaled noise model simulations (log scale).
 Here, ε_r^0 refers to the relative error observed in the case of the noiseless wavefunction simulator and $\varepsilon_r/\varepsilon_r^0$ measures ε_r as a factor of ε_r^0 .
 Values plotted on the y axis are medians (error bars are in Median Absolution Deviations) calculated from the values of the 30 selected 5 qubit problems.
 The QPU result in the bottom plot has a MAD of 1.04.
-Both plots are made with results from a QAOA depth of p=1, for device-limited coupling map restrictions (QPU conn.) and all-to-all connectivity (ideal conn.).
+Both plots are made with results from a QAOA depth of p = 1, for device-limited coupling map restrictions (QPU conn.) and all-to-all connectivity (ideal conn.).

-problem (and parameters), the relative error in $C(\gamma, \beta)$ that we observe while using the device is ≈ 2.5 times the relative error of waveform simulations, statistically speaking.
+mimic the exact effect of the device noise on expectation values, for the scope of this work, it serves its purpose well since the true device result and the unscaled noise model results are not wildly divergent.
+From the figure, we see that for this type of a problem (and parameters), the relative error in $C(\gamma, \beta)$ that we observe while using the device is ≈ 2.5 times the relative error of waveform simulations, statistically speaking.
 An in-depth study on the effect of various noise types would be required to make a definite statement on the effect of noise on QAOA (as it relates to this problem).